Man's body found in flooded vehicle in NSW

 While the body is yet to be formally identified, it is believed to be that of the missing man.

-Emergency services were called to the Preston Creek Causeway on Rugby Rd at Bevendale, west of Goulburn, at around 11.15pm on October 31 following reports a ute had been swept into flood waters.
+Emergency services were called to the Preston Creek Causeway on Rugby Road at Bevendale, west of Goulburn, about 11.15pm on October 31 following reports a ute had been swept into floodwaters.

-Two men who were in the cabin of the ute managed to swim to safety, but two others – aged 30 and 32 – who were travelling in the tray of the ute were swept downstream.
+Two men who were in the cabin of the ute managed to swim to safety, but two others – Sydney fathers Bob Chahine and Ghosn Ghosn, aged 30 and 32 – who were travelling in the tray of the ute were swept downstream.

 Following an NSW Police investigation, a 41-year-old man from Guildford was arrested at Merrylands Police Station on Tuesday.